 I’m thinking about writing here.
 What is driving this?
 Why do I want to write?
 There is something in me that wants to express something.
 I don’t even care if it’s ever read by anyone.
 But I want to make it available.
 Maybe it will be helpful to someone else who is struggling.
 I don’t care about being famous or making money with writing.
 I just enjoy writing.
 Something happens and I get lost in it.
 It’s a meditation.

 I think the question is, “What do you really want to do with your life?”
 And this gets answered on a minute by minute basis.
 It just depends on what voice we are listening to.
+Which of the many voices.
 Is it my authentic voice?
 Or is it some other voice?
 For example, my mother’s voice, or my father’s voice, or the voice of the culture, or the voice of a peer group.
 It can be very tricky to sort through all the voices.
 There is such a cacophony of sound.
 How do we hear the true voice of the heart?

 I started out telling a story about moving to Texas when I was a kid.
 Maybe I will finish that story.
 But not right now.
 I’m going to listen to the voice and go with it.
 What will I do next?
 What will my authentic voice lead me to do?
 Where will this next moment lead?
 This next moment, this present moment, this, this, this, this….